Mastopexy Breast Lift Surgery in Michigan

 A breast lift or mastopexy is the surgical correction of breast drooping or ptosis.
 Over time, with pregnancy, weight loss or even during normal development, the breast can “go south” compelling women to seek correction.
-Dr. Kayser will take all measures necessary to ensure that your results are the best that he can offer.
+Daniela Rodriguez, MD, PLC will take all measures necessary to ensure that your results are the best that he can offer.

 Breast hypertrophy (overly enlarged breasts) plagues millions of women with symptoms of neck, back, and shoulder pain, rashes to the skin, indentations and the shoulders, poor posture and problems with physical endurance, and, of course, emotional embarrassment.
 And despite attempts at weight reduction, physical exercise, or other forms of treatment such as physical therapy or even chiropractic medicine there is simply no alleviation of the symptoms.
 Indeed, surgery offers the only hope to the countless women who have suffered from this condition.
 Watch the breast lift procedure video.